 Look after your wellbeing and the wellbeing of others

-Our ways of engaging with one another have changed and we’ve had to adapt our cultural and traditional practices.
+During the various Alert Levels, our ways of engaging with one another changed and we’ve had to adapt our cultural and traditional practices.

 It’s important to look after your own wellbeing and the wellbeing of your whānau and community as we all get through this together.